jurplel/bowadnet/courses.md

 Post-transfer to CMU, I had gotten credit out of 15-122 and was able to skip it.
 To be cautious in my first semester, I took 17-214 with the non-CS version of concepts.

-**17-214** was an overall nice experience, and it covered design patterns and basic software engineering quite well.
-I think this course was not challenging enough for me at this point, though, and I would have been better served to take 15-213 directly.
+**17-214** was a nice experience overall, and it covered design patterns and basic software engineering skills quite well.
+I think this course was ultimately not very challenging, however, and I would have been better served to take 15-213 directly.

 **21-127** was my first experience with discrete math—I thought it was quite difficult at the time.
 I had Professor Garrett Ervin, who has unfortunately moved to Caltech since then—he was a very clear, kind, and understanding lecturer.
 Looking back, I would have preferred to have taken the CS 15-151, since stronger fundamentals in discrete math would have served me well through the rest of the CS curriculum.